Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Introduction

-This paper focuses on the VOR, OKR, gaze fixation, and smooth pursuit (the saccadic system will be addressed in a forthcoming paper).
+This report focuses on the VOR, gaze holding, and smooth pursuit.
 For simplicity we consider only horizontal movement of a single eye; other aspects not covered by our model are discussed in Section~\ref{sec:discuss}.
 Next we highlight features of our model in addition to our use of the internal model principle.

 {\bf Error Signals.} \ Each of the eye movement systems has driving signals, signals required for computation of ongoing eye movement.
-Head velocity is a driving signal for the VOR. {\em Retinal error}, the difference between the target and fovea positions on the retina, drives the saccadic system \cite{POLA02}. {\em Retinal slip velocity}, the derivative of retinal error, is often assumed to be the driving signal for the smooth pursuit system (despite the mathematical dilemma of how positional errors can be driven to zero using only velocity errors).
-On the other hand, it is known that in primates, the VOR, OKR, and smooth pursuit share the same neural pathways in the brainstem and cerebellum\footnote{When we use the term {\em cerebellum}, more specifically we refer to the floccular complex, comprising the flocculus and the ventral paraflocculus \cite{LISBERGER09}.}, so it is plausible these systems share certain driving signals \cite{BUTTNER84,LISBERGER15}.
-We assume that a common visual driving signal shared by the VOR, the OKR, gaze fixation, and smooth pursuit is the retinal error.
+Head velocity is a driving signal for the VOR. {\em Retinal error}, the difference between the target and fovea positions on the retina, drives the saccadic system \cite{POLA02}. {\em Retinal slip velocity}, the time derivative of retinal error, is often assumed to be the driving signal for the smooth pursuit system (despite the mathematical dilemma of how positional errors can be driven to zero using only velocity errors).
+It is known that in primates, the VOR, gaze holding, and smooth pursuit systems share the same neural pathways in the brainstem and cerebellum\footnote{When we use the term {\em cerebellum}, we refer more specifically to the floccular complex, comprising the flocculus and the ventral paraflocculus \cite{LISBERGER09}.}, so it is plausible these systems share certain driving signals \cite{BUTTNER84,LISBERGER15}.
+We assume that a common visual driving signal shared by the VOR, gaze holding, and smooth pursuit systems is the retinal error.
 This signal is believed to arise in the superior colliculus of the brainstem \cite{BASSO00,GLASAUER03,KRAUZLIS97,KRAUZLIS04}.

-Evidence for the relevance of retinal error as a driving signal of the VOR, OKR, and smooth pursuit is reported in \cite{BERTHOZ88,EGGERS03,SHELHAMER95, SHELHAMER94,ZHOU01}.
+Evidence for the relevance of retinal error as a driving signal of the VOR, gaze holding, and smooth pursuit is reported in \cite{BERTHOZ88,EGGERS03,SHELHAMER95, SHELHAMER94,ZHOU01}.
 A series of studies by Pola and Wyatt \cite{POLA80,WYATTPOLA81, WYATT83} showed that retinal slip velocity is inadequate to explain all the behaviors of the smooth pursuit system.
 Other studies used strobe-reared cats, who never experience retinal slip velocity \cite{MANDL81,MANDL79}.
 Finally, direct experimental evidence that retinal errors drive the smooth pursuit system was given in \cite{BLOHM05}; they used a flashing visual target for which no velocity information could be perceived directly.